athletics/AdManager/README.md

 **Description:** This declares the client type (such as desktop, tablet, or mobile).
 The value can be set by an external client-detection script and will be used to compare against each inventory item to see whether the item should be displayed or not for that client.

 For example, if a desktop device is detected, this value should be set to `clientType: 'desktop'` and items in the inventory array that match (`type: 'desktop'`) will be displayed.
-This allows you to include both desktop and mobile inventory items, but only shown the appropriate ones according to what `clientType` is set to at load time.
+This allows you to include both desktop and mobile inventory items, but only show the appropriate ones according to what `clientType` is set to at load time.

 [:arrow_up:](#configuration)